Bezag21/groupproject/README.md

 Admin page was added on the front end.
-This page can only be accessed by the admin using the username and password above.
+This page can only be accessed by the admins using the username and password above.
 The admin can cause change to events(update,delete,read,create) -used fetch api and bootstrap(script.js) to connect the admin page to the backend "backend-event".